May 12-14 ■ SF ■ MARRIOTT MARQUIS

 The AI Conference for Humans Who Ship

-Meet the world's top AI infrastructure minds at AI Council where architects of AI infrastructure share what actually works.
-Experience THREE DAYS of high-quality technical talks and meaningful interactions with the engineers & teams building our AI driven future.
+Meet the world's top AI infrastructure minds where architects of AI share what actually works.
+Three days of high-quality technical talks and meaningful interactions.

 - Lightning Talks